August 18, 2025

 Not to be confused with Iran’s traditional armed forces, the IRGC is a parallel military body formed during the Islamic Revolution in 1979.
 It maintains its own air, land, and naval branches and protects Iran’s fundamentalist regime.
 Its special operations unit, the elite Quds Force, has helped establish proxy militias like Hezbollah in Lebanon, Syria, and Iraq.

-The group reports directly to Supreme Leader Ayatollah Ali Khamenei and has an estimated 125,000 fighters, with army, navy, and air units.
-It also commands the Basij religious militia, a paramilitary force that has been used by Iran's clerics to crack down on anti-government protesters.
+The group reports directly to Supreme Leader Ayatollah Ali Khamenei and is estimated to have 125,000 fighters, comprising army, navy, and air units.
+It also commands the Basij religious militia, a paramilitary force that Iran's clerics have used to crack down on anti-government protesters.

 It also plays an essential role in Iran’s aggression.
 The Quds Force is the IRGC's paramilitary and espionage unit that heavily influences allied terror groups throughout the Middle East, from Lebanon to Yemen.
 Quds Force members have fought in support of Syrian President Bashar al-Assad during the country's civil war.